Child falls from windows continues to be a worldwide epidemic

 These are the window fall related NEISS product codes studied: Windows (1894), storm windows (1826), window glass (1870), window sills (1870), window blinds (1828), shades or shutters (0638), window screens (1828), plastic window panels (1854), window barriers (1888), and window locks (0707).

-Results of window fall study
+Results of child window fall study

 During the 19 year study period, about 98,400 children were treated in US hospital emergency departments for injuries related to falls from windows.

-Mortality rates for falls from windows
+Mortality rates for child falls from windows

 .2%, or 197 children, an average of over 10 children per year, died of their window fall injuries.
 The fatality statistic is unrealistically low because children who fall from windows and die immediately were not taken to emergency departments and therefore were not counted.
 The true number could be many times that which was reported.
 The US Consumer Product Safety Commission stated they knew of 120 child window fall related deaths to 1990-2000, which averages to about 11 per year.